Which place is cheaper, Blue Ridge or Atlanta?

 Both Blue Ridge and Atlanta are popular destinations to visit in the winter with plenty of activities.

 The weather in Blue Ridge can be very cold.
 Atlanta is much warmer than Blue Ridge in the winter.
-The temperature in Atlanta is usually 45°F (7°C) in January, and Blue Ridge stays around 40°F (5°C).
+The daily temperature in Atlanta averages around 45°F (7°C) in January, and Blue Ridge fluctuates around 40°F (5°C).

 Atlanta usually receives more sunshine than Blue Ridge during winter.
-At this time of the year, Atlanta gets 164 hours of sunny skies, while Blue Ridge receives 145 hours of full sun.
+Atlanta gets 164 hours of sunny skies, while Blue Ridge receives 145 hours of full sun in the winter.

 It rains a lot this time of the year in Blue Ridge.
 It's quite rainy in Atlanta.
 In January, Atlanta usually receives less rain than Blue Ridge.
-At this time of the year, Atlanta gets 4.7 inches (120 mm) of rain, while Blue Ridge receives 5.4 inches (137 mm) of rain.
+Atlanta gets 4.7 inches (120 mm) of rain, while Blue Ridge receives 5.4 inches (137 mm) of rain each month for the winter.

 Both Blue Ridge and Atlanta during the spring are popular places to visit.

 In the spring, Atlanta is around the same temperature as Blue Ridge.
-Typically, the spring temperatures in Atlanta in April are around 65°F (18°C), and Blue Ridge is about 62°F (17°C).
+Typically, the spring temperatures in Atlanta in April average around 65°F (18°C), and Blue Ridge averages at about 62°F (17°C).

 In Blue Ridge, it's very sunny this time of the year.
 It's quite sunny in Atlanta.
 In the spring, Atlanta often gets more sunshine than Blue Ridge.
 Atlanta gets 262 hours of sunny skies this time of year, while Blue Ridge receives 243 hours of full sun.